 RRB field offices are currently located in the cities listed below.
-Find contact information for any office by going to RRB.gov and clicking on Field Office Locator, or by calling toll-free (1-877-772-5772) and using the automated self-serve menu.
+Find contact information and operating hours for any office by going to RRB.gov and clicking on Field Office Locator, or by calling toll-free (1-877-772-5772) and using the automated self-serve menu.
 Offices are also listed in telephone directories with other U.S. Government agencies.
-Most field offices are open to the public on weekdays from 9:00 a.m. to 3:30 p.m., except for Wednesdays when offices are open from 9:00 a.m. to noon.
 All RRB offices are closed on Federal holidays.